marcingolenia/mcode/src/pages/blog/2020-12-11-fsharp_composition_root.md

 * Nice fake for HttpContext which allows e2e testing with Giraffe.
 * Id generation like Twitter Snowflake
 * Sample usage of FsToolkit.ErrorHandling for `Async<Result<,>>` code.
+* Domonstrates simple design of functional core, imperative shell.
+See point 7 for more.

 I made this for you :) Don't hesitate to use it or submit a PR with improvements!